Laidout/laidout/README.md

 but the check is so simple, that it may miss them or otherwise get confused.

-For everything, you will need the header files for at least:
-  Imlib2, harfbuzz, gegl, freetype2, fontconfig, cairo, x11, ssl, cups, sqlite3,
+For everything, you will need the header files for at least: harfbuzz, freetype2, fontconfig, cairo, graphicsmagick++, x11, ssl, cups, gegl, sqlite3, ftgl, opengl, Imlib2
-  graphicsmagick++, ftgl, opengl

 If you are on a debian based system, you can probably install these with this command: